ringtailsoftware/lyuba/README.md

 Arduino library for communicating with the Mastodon social network.

+Toby Jaffey @tobyjaffey@mastodon.me.uk

-It supports sending toots and polling for the most recent status matching a hashtag.
+Lyuba supports sending toots and polling for the most recent status matching a hashtag.

 After downloading, rename folder to 'lyuba' and install in Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->lyuba->helloworld sketch.